jeffcarp/braintree-react/README.md

 );
 ```

-If you're using a script tag
+If you're not using a module loader

 ```html
 <script src="node_modules/braintree-react/dist/braintree-react-standalone.js"></script>